nrfconnect/sdk-nrf/doc/nrf/app_dev/config_and_build/config_and_build_system.rst

 This includes :ref:`repository applications <create_application_types_repository>` and the out-of-tree applications (:ref:`workspace <create_application_types_workspace>` and :ref:`freestanding applications <create_application_types_freestanding>`).

 For this reason, unlike in Zephyr, ``--sysbuild`` does not have to be explicitly mentioned in the command prompt when building a repository application.
-This setting only applies to repositories delivered with the |NCS|, to maintain compatibility with child/parent images.

 If you want to disable this feature, for example if you want to explicitly use the ``--sysbuild`` parameter on the command line every time you build, :ref:`configure west to disable this default setting <sysbuild_enabled_ncs_configuring>`.